LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 The AND operator means that the log entry must match both filters in order to be selected.

-Typical LogsQL query constists of multiple filters joined with AND operator.
+Typical LogsQL query consists of multiple filters joined with AND operator.
 It may be tiresome typing and then reading all these AND words.
 So LogsQL allows omitting AND words.
 For example, the following query is equivalent to the query above:

-error _time:5m
+_time:5m error

 Suppose the query above selects too many rows because some buggy app pushes invalid error logs to VictoriaLogs.
 Suppose the app adds buggy_app word to every log line.
 Then the following query removes all the logs from the buggy app, allowing us paying attention to the real errors: